Specialties / Services

-Athlete's foot is a term used to describe a form of fungal infection of the feet.
+Athlete's foot is a term used to describe a type of fungal infection of the feet.
 The medical term for athlete's foot is tinea pedis.

 Athlete's foot is a very common skin condition.
 Many people will develop it at least once in their lives.
 Athlete's foot occurs mostly among teenage and adult males.
 It is uncommon in women and children under the age of 12.

-Moisture, sweating and lack of proper ventilation of the feet present the perfect environment for the fungus to grow.
+Moisture, sweat and lack of proper ventilation of the feet, create the perfect environment for the fungus to grow.

 Symptoms of Athlete's Foot?

-Athlete's foot may affect different people in different ways.
-Some of the common symptoms are: itching, scaling, peeling and cracking of the skin between the toes, and redness, scaling and even blisters on the soles and along the sides of the feet.
+Athlete's foot can affect people in different ways.
+Some of the most common symptoms are: itching, scaling, peeling and cracking of the skin between the toes, redness and even blisters on the soles or along the sides of the feet.

 Why does Athlete's Foot develop?